JusticeShultz/PartY/README.md

 # PartY
-PartY is a networking solution for Unity targeting party games.
+PartY is a Unity C# networking solution targeted towards party games/large scale matchmaking with small scale gameplay.
 This solution aims to avoid any third party connections so that there are no fees or limitations to the host.

 This project is a work in progress and will be updated for a bit until it is completed.